A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Comment

-Needed for cash, cryptocurrencies and a liquidity reserve so the machine can process transactions without interruptions.
+Needed for cash, cryptocurrencies, and a liquidity reserve so the machine can process transactions without interruptions.

 Location500–4,000 CHF / month+